 Prescription drugs contain psychoactive substances with a high potential for abuse.
 People taking prescribed medications become addicted when these drugs are abused.
 Many people turn to illicit substances as substitutes.
-Prescription drug abuse is a serious and rapidly-growing health concern.
+Prescription drug abuse in Grand Rapids is a serious and rapidly-growing health concern.
 At Alcohol Drug Treatment Grand Rapids, our knowledge can help those individuals find appropriate treatment facilities.
 To find out more about how you can get treatment for prescription drug abuse, call at 616-828-4790.

 Prescriptions for opioid medications are greatly increasing due to their effectiveness in treating chronic and acute pain.
 Some examples of commonly prescribed opioids are: